prototypefund/Digital_Bargeld-docs/taler-exchange-manual.rst

    The first part of the URL following ``payto://`` (“sepa” or “x-taler-bank”) is called the wire method.

--  A matching wire plugin that implements a protocol to interact with the banking system.
-For example, the “taler-bank” plugin can interact with the Taler bank demonstrator or with libeufin.
-   A wire plugin only supports one particular wire method.
-Thus, you must make sure to pick a plugin that supports the wire method used in the URL.

 -  A file containing the signed JSON-encoded bank account details for the /wire API.
 This is necessary as Taler supports offline signing for bank accounts for additional security.

--  Finally, the plugin needs to be provided resources for authentication to the respective banking service.
-The format in which the authentication information must be provided depends on the wire plugin.
+-  Finally, the exchange needs to be provided resources for authentication to the respective banking service.
+The format in which the authentication information is currently a username and password for HTTP basic authentication, or nothing for the fakebank.

 You can configure multiple accounts for an exchange by creating sections starting with “account-” for the section name.
 You can ENABLE for each